haroonalrasheed/641a/select-publications/index.md

 "Governing Data and Artificial Intelligence for All: Models for sustainable and just data governance", with J. Lopez Solano, S. de Souza & L. Taylor, _Report for the European Parliment's Panel for the Future of Science and Technology (STOA)_, 2022

 ["Digital Disruption or Crisis Capitalism?
-Technology, power and the pandemic"](https://doi.org/10.26116/gdj-euaifund), with J. Lopez Solano, F. Ohai, S. de Souza & L. Taylor, _Tech and COVID-19 Report for the European AI Fund_, 2022
+Technology, power and the pandemic"](https://doi.org/10.26116/gdj-euaifund), with J. Lopez Solano, F. Ohai, S. de Souza & L. Taylor, _Tech and COVID-19 Report for the European AI Fund_, 2022 <<featured in [Nature Machine Intelligence](https://doi.org/10.1038/s42256-022-00507-2)>>

 ["Digitization and Sovereignty in Humanitarian Space: Technologies, territories, and tensions"](https://doi.org/10.1080/14650045.2022.2047468), with G. Sharma, S. de Souza, L. Taylor, B. van Eerd, S. McDonald, M. Marelli, M. Cheesman, S. Scheel & H. Dijstelbloem, _Geopolitics_: 1–36, 2022 [ISSN 1557-3028]